pisanorg/yusuf/capstone.md

 ## Process

 1. Check your eligibility for CSS 497.
 Check whether I am a good fit to supervise your capstone (completed a course with me, topic in my research area, etc).
-Have a look at the abstracts from students whom I have supervised [./people](link students)
+Have a look at the abstracts from students whom I have supervised [link students](./people)

 2. Explore capstone project options and talk to CSS 497 coordinator if necessary